-- In Brave, a young Merida follows the wisp-o-willows into the forest, where she is attacked by Mor'du the bear.
+- In Brave, a young Merida follows the Will-o'-the-Wisps into the forest, where she is attacked by Mor'du the bear.

-- In The Lion King, Simba, while waiting in the gorge, chases a chameleon, practicing his roar on it.
+- In the original movie, Simba, while waiting in the gorge, chases a chameleon, practicing his roar on it.
 Then the stampede arrives.

-- In Tarzan, Kala and Kerchak's baby follows a frog, which leads him to Sabor the leopard.
+- Played for Drama in Tarzan, where Kala and Kerchak's baby follows a frog, which leads him to Sabor the leopard.
 The results aren't pretty.

 - At the beginning of Dinosaur, a baby parasaurolophus chases after a winged lizard, which leads him to a Carnotaur that starts chasing after the other dinosaurs.

-- Pixar's WALL•E: WALL•E notices a glowing red dot near his home, which seems to dart away from him tantalizingly.
+- Pixar's WALLE: WALLE notices a glowing red dot near his home, which seems to dart away from him tantalizingly.
 The lonely robot pursues the curious dot to a barren area, until he discovers that it's a targeting light for a landing spacecraft.
-WALL•E did well to dig himself into a bunker before the landing rockets melted him into slag.
+WALLE does well to dig himself into a bunker before the landing rockets melt him into slag.

 - In the opening scene of The Lost World: Jurassic Park, a little girl follows a Compsognathus, only to be attacked by a whole flock of them.

 - Symbolically in Young Frankenstein, when the Creature is enraptured by the Frankenstein family lullaby, he idly snatches at the air as if trying to grab invisible butterflies.

 - In Guardians of the Galaxy Vol. 2, Baby Groot chases around and nearly eats an alien bug while the rest of the team is busy fighting the Abilisk.